Mobius1/MiniBar/README.md

 ### `update()`

 Recalculate scollbar sizes / positions.
-This method is called automatically when the content and window are resized.
+This method is called automatically when the content and window are resized or if content is added / removed.
 You can call this method manually if you add or remove content.